Realiserad/fish-ai/README.md

 Create a configuration file `~/.config/fish-ai.ini`.

-If you use a self-hosted LLM:
+If you use a self-hosted LLM (behind an OpenAI-compatible API):

 ```ini
 [fish-ai]